arktekk/rest-workshop/slides/http/one/02_caching.md

 * Validation based

 .notes Headers that notify clients and intermediaries of how long a response should be considered fresh.
-.notes HTTP advocates use of expiration over validation, but both may be used together.
+HTTP advocates use of expiration over validation, but both may be used together.
-.notes One caveat: Browsers prefer accuracy over latency, thereby trying to use the validation model .notes even if the response is considered fresh by the server.
+One caveat: Browsers prefer accuracy over latency, thereby trying to use the validation model even if the response is considered fresh by the server.
-.notes To reduce traffic when writing browser based clients, consider only having expiration based caches. //TODO: Verify this
+To reduce traffic when writing browser based clients, consider only having expiration based caches. //TODO: Verify this

 !SLIDE
 # Expiration based #